A Guide to Hiking Mount Toubkal in 2 Days

 • Dizziness

-We saw a few hikers turn back because they were struggling during out summit climb.
+We saw a few hikers turn back because they were struggling during our summit climb.

-To reduce the risk, ascend gradually, stay well hydrated, and avoid alcohol.
+To reduce the risk, ascend gradually, stay well hydrated, and avoid alcohol the day before (at a minimum).

-If you're in the UK, you can get prescription medication like Acetazolamide (Diamox) from Boots Online Doctor; we took this ourselves and found it helpful.
+If you're in the UK, you can get prescription medication like Acetazolamide (Diamox) from Boots Online Doctor; we took this - it essentially helps you stay hydrated.
 It can ease symptoms and support your body’s adjustment to altitude.

 For more detailed guidance, we recommend checking out the NHS page on altitude sickness.